-- (1) Subject to this section, a magistrate's court presided over by- - (a) a chief magistrate may try any offence other than an offence in respect of which the maximum penalty is death; - (b) a magistrate grade I may try any offence other than an offence in respect of which the maximum penalty is death or imprisonment for life; - (c) a magistrate grade II may try any offence under, and shall have jurisdiction to administer and enforce any of the provisions of, any written law other than the offences and provisions specified in the First Schedule to this Act; - (d) a magistrate grade III may try any offence under, and shall have jurisdiction to administer and enforce any of the provisions of, any written law other than the offences and provisions specified in the First and Second Schedules to this Act. - (2) In this section, references to an offence shall be taken as including references to attempts to commit, aiding and abetting or inciting the commission of that offence. - (3) Nothing in this section shall derogate from the provisions of any written law which provide that any offence shall be triable, or any provision shall be administered or enforced, only by a particular grade of magistrate or by a particular court. - (4) For the removal of doubt, it is declared that no magistrate's court shall have jurisdiction to take cognisance of any offence of robbery as defined in section 285 of the Penal Code Act and punishable under section 286(2) of that Act.
+- (1) Subject to this section, a magistrate's court presided over by- - (a) a chief magistrate may try any offence other than an offence in respect of which the maximum penalty is death; - (b) a magistrate grade I may try any offence other than an offence in respect of which the maximum penalty is death or imprisonment for life; - (c) a magistrate grade II may try any offence under, and shall have jurisdiction to administer and enforce any of the provisions of, any written law other than the offences and provisions specified in the First Schedule to this Act; - (d) [paragraph (d) repealed by section 5 of Act 7 of 2007]. - (2) In this section, references to an offence shall be taken as including references to attempts to commit, aiding and abetting or inciting the commission of that offence. - (3) Nothing in this section shall derogate from the provisions of any written law which provide that any offence shall be triable, or any provision shall be administered or enforced, only by a particular grade of magistrate or by a particular court. - (4) For the removal of doubt, it is declared that no magistrate's court shall have jurisdiction to take cognisance of any offence of robbery as defined in section 285 of the Penal Code Act and punishable under section 286(2) of that Act.